 If the Court decides that your employer owes you money, it can order that your employer pay you the outstanding amounts.
 It may also order that the unsuccessful party pay the successful party’s legal fees (known as costs) – in very limited circumstances.

-This resource was published 21/09/2017.
+This resource was published 21/09/2017, and last updated on 26/08/2021.
 This is legal information only and does not constitute legal advice.
 You should always contact a lawyer for advice specific to your situation.